Reality Check: CBD Can’t Cure COVID-19 一 Yet

 There’s a meme that says: “I have 100 problems, and CBD solves 99 of them.”
 CBD’s properties can boost mood, enhance sleep, and provide pain relief, but the truth is, CBD can’t cure everything.
 And that includes coronavirus, or COVID-19, despite what some disreputable CBD manufacturers may try to tell you.

 The fact is, there is simply no evidence at this point that cannabis can cure or prevent COVID-19.
-While there are people who say CBD and cannabis boost their immunity and help their bodies fight viruses, there aren’t any studies that suggest there is a correlation between CBD and COVID-19.
-To claim, as some manufacturers have, that CBD prevents or cures coronavirus is at the least, misleading, and at the worst, dangerous.
+While there are people who say CBD and cannabis boost their immunity and help their bodies fight viruses, there aren’t any studies that suggest there is a correlation between CBD and COVID-19 – at least not yet.
+To claim now, as some manufacturers have, that CBD prevents or cures coronavirus is at the least, misleading, and at the worst, dangerous.

 The New York Attorney General and the Federal Drug Administration (FDA) have sent warning letters to companies that have made claims about CBD and the coronavirus.

 “By misrepresenting the effectiveness of products against COVID-19, companies like Finest Herbalist are giving consumers a false sense of security, putting their very lives at risk,” New York Attorney General Letitia James said.
 “Deceptive marketing is never acceptable, especially during a time of crisis; this is a matter of public health and safety.”

 The National Organization for Reform of Marijuana Laws (NORML) warned “cannabis consumers and others (to) beware of online misinformation surrounding the use of either whole-plant cannabis or CBD as a potential remedy for the COVID-19 virus.”